Eloping is a personal decision and couples do it for many reasons. We’ve listed our top ten reasons to elope in 2022.

 You don’t have to sleep in separate places the night before the wedding.

 You can do these things if you want to, but eloping allows you to pick and choose the traditions that feel right to you, and you could make some new ones up.

-Google has various figures for the average cost of a wedding in the UK, but the figure is somewhere between £17,000 and £31,000.
-That is a tonne of money whichever end of the spectrum your wedding totals.
-Elopements while still, a serious investment are generally less than a traditional wedding, as they strip back all the extras so you can save thousands that you can spend on your honeymoon, or your house deposit, or keep as savings for a rainy day.
+According to as survey of 15,000 couples a wedding in the USA cost an average of $28,000 in 2021.
+Elopements while still, a serious investment are generally less than a traditional wedding, as they strip back all the extras so you can save thousands that you can spend on your trip to Scotland, or your house deposit, or keep as savings for a rainy day.

 10 To help the planet